 • Remove from heat and cool on a wire rack for 10 minutes, then remove the cupcakes from pan and cool completely.

-• Pipe or spread the frosting onto the cupcakes, and garnish with the toasted pecans.
-Serve and enjoy!
+• Prepare the frosting, then pipe or spread it onto the cupcakes.
+Garnish with the toasted pecans and enjoy!

 Notes